-Outside School Hours Care Simple ideas can make eating vegetables fun for children!
+Simple ideas can make eating vegetables fun for children!

 Did you know that less than 1% of Australian children eat enough vegetables each day?

-[1] Try these creative ideas to encourage children in your service to eat more vegetables each day:
+Try these creative ideas to encourage children in your service to eat more vegetables each day.

-Promoting vegetables to children Introduce children to new vegetables in the classroom before they feature on the menu.
-This can include healthy eating posters, pictures, books, games, activities, art, experiments, gardening, and more.
-Children may need to be 'exposed' to an individual food 10 or more times before they feel comfortable with it [2].
+Promoting vegetables in children

+Introduce children to new vegetables in the classroom before they feature on the menu.
+This can include posters, pictures, books, games, activities, art, experiments, gardening, and more.
+Children may need to be exposed to an individual food 10 or more times before they feel comfortable with it.

 Everyone in your service has a role to play, including educators, families, kitchen staff, and the children.
 Involving everyone in promoting healthy eating means these practices become embedded and sustained over time.